honeysilvas/Generic-WordPress-child-theme/README.md

   - Go to Appearance > Themes.
   - Find your child theme.
 (If you are using WordPress multisite, you need to go to the network admin dashboard to enable the theme there first.)
   - Click Activate.

+ - If you have any problems with this, please contact me and let me know which theme you are using.

 ## How to Use